 Fitch Ratings: AAA

 Moody's Investors Service: Aaa

-Standard & Poor's Ratings Services: AAA
+S&P Global Ratings: AAA

 See "Ratings" herein.

-In the opinion of Bond Counsel, (i) under existing statutes, regulations and decisions, interest on the Bonds is forever exempt from taxation by the State of Maryland, its counties and municipalities; no opinion is expressed as to estate or inheritance taxes or any other taxes not levied or assessed directly on the interest on the Bonds; and (ii) assuming compliance with certain covenants described herein, interest on the Bonds will be excludable from gross income for federal income tax purposes under existing statutes, regulations and decisions.
-Interest on the Bonds, for federal income tax purposes, is not includable in the alternative minimum taxable income of individuals, corporations or other tax payers as an enumerated item of tax preference or other specific adjustment; however, interest on the Bonds may be taken into account in determining "adjusted current earnings" for purposes of computing the alternative minimum tax for corporations, and interest on the Bonds will be subject to the branch profits tax imposed on foreign corporations engaged in a trade or business in the United States of America.
-See "TAX MATTERS."
+In the opinion of Bond Counsel, (i) under existing statutes, regulations and decisions, interest on the Bonds is exempt from taxation by the State of Maryland, its counties and municipalities; no opinion is expressed as to estate or inheritance taxes or any other taxes not levied or assessed directly on the interest on the Bonds; and (ii) assuming compliance with certain covenants described herein, interest on the Bonds will be excludable from gross income for federal income tax purposes under existing statutes, regulations and decisions.
+Interest on the Bonds, for federal income tax purposes, is not includable in the alternative minimum taxable income of individuals, corporations or other taxpayers as an enumerated item of tax preference or other specific adjustment; however, interest on the Bonds may be taken into account in determining "adjusted current earnings" for purposes of computing the alternative minimum tax for corporations, and interest on the Bonds will be subject to the branch profits tax imposed on foreign corporations engaged in a trade or business in the United States of America.
+See "Tax Matters."

-WASHINGTON SUBURBAN SANITARY DISTRICT, MARYLAND

-(MONTGOMERY AND PRINCE GEORGE'S COUNTIES, MARYLAND) CONSOLIDATED PUBLIC IMPROVEMENT BONDS OF 2016 (SECOND SERIES)
+\$79,075,000 WASHINGTON SUBURBAN SANITARY DISTRICT, MARYLAND (MONTGOMERY AND PRINCE GEORGE'S COUNTIES, MARYLAND) CONSOLIDATED PUBLIC IMPROVEMENT REFUNDING BONDS OF 2017 (SECOND SERIES) (2019 CROSSOVER)

-Date of Delivery
+Dated: Date of Delivery

-Due: June 1, as shown on the inside front cover Interest Payment Date: June 1 and December 1, beginning June 1, 2017 Denomination: \$5,000 or any integral multiples thereof Form: Registered, book-entry only through the facilities of The Depository Trust Company Optional Redemption: The Bonds maturing on or after June 1, 2027 are subject to redemption prior to maturity without premium.
+Due: June 1, as shown on the inside front cover

+Interest Payment Date: June 1 and December 1, beginning June 1, 2018

+Denomination: \$5,000 or any integral multiples thereof

+Form: Registered, book-entry only through the facilities of The Depository Trust Company without premium.
 See "Description of the Bonds - Redemption Provisions."

-Sources of Payment and Security: Debt service on the Bonds is expected to be paid from revenues generated in the District from fees, charges, rates and assessments and other available funds.
-In the event of a deficiency of such revenues for the purpose of paying the principal of and interest on the Bonds, the Public Utilities Article of the Annotated Code of Maryland provides that the county councils of Montgomery County and Prince George's County shall impose as a valorem taxes upon all the assessable property within the District.
-See "Summary of District Ad Valorem Taxes and Other Charges and Revenues Therefrom."
-To date, ad valorem tax revenues have not been required from such counties to pay deb service on any of the Commission's outstanding bonds.
-Purpose: The proceeds of the Bonds and investment earnings thereon will provide funding for (i the construction or reconstruction of water supply facilities, water supply lines and transmission mains, sewage disposal facilities, sewer collection mains and trunk sewers and (ii) paying costs of issuance.
-Bond Counsel: McKennon Shelton & Henn LLP Financial Advisor: Wye River Group, Incorporated Paying Agent and Bond Registrar: The Bank of New York Mellon Trust Company, N. A FOR MATURITY SCHEDULES, II NTEREST RATES, YIELDS AND CUSIP NUMBERS, SEE INSIDE FRONT COVER through the facilities of The Depository Trust Company, New York, New York, on or about December 1, 2016.
+Optional Redemption: Bonds maturing on or after June 1, 2028 are subject to redemption prior to maturity from fees, charges, rates and assessments and other available funds.
+In the event of a deficiency of such revenues for the purpose of paying the principal of and interest on the Bonds, the Public Utilities Article of the Annotated Code of Maryland provides that the county councils of Montgomery County and Prince George's County shall impose ad valorem taxes upon all the assessable property within the District.
+See "Summary of

+Sources of Payment and Security: Debt service on the Bonds is expected to be paid from revenues generated in the District

+District Ad Valorem Taxes and Other Charges and Revenues Therefrom."

+Prior to the redemption of the Refunded Bonds, all or a portion of the interest on the Bonds will be payable from and additionally secured by a portion of the proceeds of the Bonds deposited in the escrow fund held under the Escrow Deposit Agreement.
+See service on any of the Commission's outstanding bonds.

+To date, ad valorem tax revenues have not been required from such counties to pay debt refunding of the Refunded Bonds.

+"Refunding Plan - Deposit to Escrow Deposit Fund."

+Purpose: The proceeds of the Bonds and investment earnings thereon will provide funding for the

+Bond Counsel: McKennon Shelton & Henn LLP Financial Advisor: Wye River Group, Incorporated

+Paying Agent, Bond Registrar and

+Escrow Deposit Agent: The Bank of New York Mellon Trust Company, N.A.

+FOR MATURITY SCHEDULE, INTEREST RATES, YIELDS AND CUSIP NUMBERS, SEE INSIDE FRONT COVER

+THIS COVER PAGE CONTAINS CERTAIN INFORMATION FOR QUICK REFERENCE ONLY.
+IT IS NOT A SUMMARY OF THIS ISSUE.
+INVESTORS MUST READ THE ENTIRE OFFICIAL STATEMENT TO OBTAIN INFORMATION ESSENTIAL TO THE MAKING OF AN INFORMED INVESTMENT DECISION.